parapidcom/gorunn/README.md

   api_key: your_llm_api_key
   enabled: true|false
   llm: OpenAI|Claude
-databases: (enable one or more services for the stack)
+services: (enable one or more services for the stack)
   chroma: true|false
   mysql: true|false
   opensearch: true|false